-EMPLOYEE (SSN, Name, Address, Sex, Salary, SuperSSN, DNo) DEPARTMENT (DNo, DName, MgrSSN, MgrStartDate) DLOCATION (DNo, DLoc) PROJECT (PNo, PName, PLocation, DNo) WORKS_ON (SSN, PNo, Hours)
+EMPLOYEE (SSN, Name, Address, Sex, Salary, SuperSSN, DNo) DEPARTMENT (DNo, DName, MgrSSN, MgrStartDate) DLOCATION (DNo, DLoc) PROJECT (PNo, PName, PLocation, DNo) WORKS ON (SSN, PNo, Hours)

 - 1. Draw an E-R diagram from given entities and their attributes. - 2.
 Convert the E-R diagram into a Relational model with proper constraints. - 3.
-Write queries to execute following DDL commands : CREATE: Create the structure of a table with at least five columns ALTER: Change the size of a particular column. - Add a new column to the existing table. - Remove a column from the table. - DROP: Destroy the table along with its data. - 4.
+Write queries to execute following DDL commands : - CREATE: Create the structure of a table with at least five columns ALTER: Change the size of a particular column. - ALTER: Change the size of a particular column - Add a new column to the existing table. - Remove a column from the table. - DROP: Destroy the table along with its data. - 4.
 Write queries to execute following DML commands : - INSERT: Insert five records in each table. - UPDATE: Modify data in single and multiple columns in a table - DELETE: Delete selective and all records from a table - 5.
-Write queries to execute following DML command : SELECT: Retrieve the entire contents of the table. - Retrieve the selective contents (based on provided conditions) from a table.
+Write queries to execute following DML command : - SELECT: Retrieve the entire contents of the table. - Retrieve the selective contents (based on provided conditions) from a table.